LET'S TALK

 The Anatomy of Fear

-Crazy, right?
 It's absolutely crazy what fear does to us.

 The Fear That Actually Runs Everything

+We all know the acceptable fears.
 Budget issues.
-Got 'em.
 Church growth.
-Sure.
-That one family that's always mad about something.
-Classic.
+That one family that's always mad.

 You're not enough.
 You've never been enough.
 And everybody's about to find out.